Sharanya-create/100-days-of-code/log.md

 **Thoughts**: Coursera was and will be always my first teachers in python which thought me python3 coding even before I learnt it in my academics.

 **Link(s) to work**: link to my LinkedIn activity, certificate post which even has verifiable link. https://www.linkedin.com/posts/sharanya-bhat-aa38a0180_100daysofcode-coursera-coding-activity-6698227157191274496-i_uK

+### Day 86: Reactjs date:10-8-2020

+**Today's Progress**: learnt some more react concepts, folder structure and execution flow of it.

+**Thoughts**: following a you tube tutorial as I felt the udemy course was awful after the first two vedios.
+Though I completed it I didn't like it at all.

+**Link(s) to work**: --